Aardwolf-Social/aardwolf/INSTALL.md

     $ brew update
     $ brew install postgres

+For Gentoo (eselect-postgresql is optional),

+    # emerge --sync
+    # emerge -av postgresql eselect-postgresql

+### Installing Rust toolchain

+> Note: Rustup managed installations do appear to co-exist with system installations on Gentoo, and should work on most other distributions.
+ If not, please file an issue with the Rust and Rustup teams or your distribution's managers.

 Next, you'll need to have the [Rust](https://rust-lang.org/) toolchain installed.
 The best way to do this is to install [rustup](https://rustup.rs), which is a Rust toolchain manager.
 To